superojla/superojla/README.md

 ✨ As a neurodivergent person, I'm a big advocate for accessibility in documentation and software development.

-💞️ I’m looking to collaborate on interesting documentation projects :)

 📫 How to reach me: @supersowa on Telegram, justisztyper@gmail.com for emails.

 <!---